 All you need to know to plan the perfect visit to Rome with kids.
 What are the best things to do in Rome with children?
 What are the best attractions for kids in Rome, where should you stay and how easy or hard is it to visit Rome as a family?
-Find out in our guide to the perfect family vacation in Rome with children in tow.
+Find out in our guide to the perfect family vacation in Rome.

 City breaks with kids can be hard, especially if the city in question is Rome: big, crowded and so beautiful you feel you can never stop without missing out on something.